 At Clean Label Project, we don’t take safety at face value — we rely on data and scientific evidence to uncover what substances consumers are actually exposed to.
 Our mission is to promote and protect transparency.

 Clean Label Project purchased and rigorously tested 59 of the top-selling legacy and WIC approved infant formulas, sourced from both retailer and state WIC government data.
+This includes 19 Legacy products from top-selling retail and WIC-approved brands, and 40 Non-Legacy products.

+The scope of testing assessed multiple panels of industrial and environmental contaminants.
 Collaborating with Ellipse Analytics, an ISO 17025-accredited analytical chemistry lab, Clean Label Project amassed over 9,000 data points from those 59 products to benchmark the findings.

 Infant formulas evaluated by Clean Label Project showed detectable levels of phthalates DBP (di-n-butyl phthalate) and DEHP (di(2-ethylhexyl) phthalate).